Gruffydd ap Rhys

 Gruffydd ap Rhys (c.
-1090 – 1137) was Prince of Deheubarth, in Wales.
-His sister was the Princess Nest ferch Rhys.
+1090 – 1137) was Prince of Deheubarth, in Wales, and the son of Rhys ap Tewdwr.
+Gruffydd's sister was the Princess Nest ferch Rhys.
 He was the father of Rhys ap Gruffydd, known as 'The Lord Rhys', who was one of the most successful rulers of Deheubarth during this period.

 Family

-Issue prior to marriage to Gwenllian:
+Gruffydd had at least two sons prior to marriage to Gwenllian: